TanukiSharp/MinimalNugetServer/readme.md

     #make_publishable.bat

     # === on Linux ===
-    #chmod +x make_publishable.sh && ./make_publishable.sh
+    #./make_publishable.sh

-    cd ../bin/Release/netcoreapp1.0/publish/
+    cd ../bin/release/netcoreapp1.0/publish/
     # ===== edit the configuration.json file
-    dotnet run
+    dotnet MinimalNugetServer.dll

 ### Detailed explanations

 For all `.sh` scripts you will need to run on Linux, remember that they must first be made executable by running the command `chmod +x <script>`.
+The `.sh` files are committed with 755 rights in the git repository.

-You can use the `dotnet run` command to run it directly from the directory that contains the `project.json` file, but you would first have to modify the default `configuration.json` file provided.
+You can use the `dotnet run` command to run it directly from the directory that contains the `.csproj` file, but you would first have to modify the default `configuration.json` file provided.

 In the `scripts` directory, you can run the script `make_publishable`, either the `.bat` for Windows or the `.sh` for Linux (never tested on Mac).

-This will make everything ready in the directory `bin/Release/netcoreapp1.1/publish` for you to deploy to a hosting server.
+This will make everything ready in the directory `bin/release/netcoreapp1.1/publish` for you to deploy to a hosting server.

 Once deployed where you want to run it, execute the command `./start.sh`.
 This will run the server and make it look for the `configuration.json` file.

-You can also run the server giving it a specific configuration file, this way: `start.sh <configfile>`.
+You can also run the server giving it a specific configuration file, this way: `./start.sh <configfile>`.
 This is very useful when you want to host different package repositories.

 The `start.sh` script runs the server detached from the terminal that ran it, redirects all outputs to a log file, and creates a `run.pid` file to track the process in order to stop it more easily if needed.